-Read the 'Guide to Jury Service Eligibility and Applying for Excusal', fill in the application for exemption or excusal form and return it to the court.
-The court contact details can be found on your citation.
+You should read the 'Guide to Jury Service Eligibility and Applying for Excusal' and fill in the application for exemption or excusal from jury service form and return it to the court which cited you.
+The court contact details can be found on your citation and in the cover of this booklet.